 List Docker Networks

-Use ls option with docker network command to list currently available network on docker host.
+Use ls option with docker network command to list currently available network on the docker host.

 docker network ls